-Frequently asked answers to common questions and issues regarding JEB3.
-(The last section answers questions regarding JEB2, and is kept for reference only.
-All users are encouraged to migrate to JEB3.)
+Frequently asked answers to common questions and issues regarding JEB 3+.
+The last section is for questions regarding JEB 2, and is kept for reference only.
+All users are encouraged to migrate to the latest version of JEB.

 The up-to-date end-user license agreement for JEB can be found here.